Getting a copy of your deed poll

 If we did your deed poll

-If we originally did your deed poll or statutory declaration (or a replacement of it), then:
+If we originally did your deed poll (or replacement document), you should check if these two cases apply to you:

 If we did your documents within the last 2 months